hpc/Spindle/doc/spindle_launch_README.md

         -   `external_launcher` - An external job launcher is handling the application. *This is the value that should be used with this API*.
+        -   `slurm_plugin_launcher` - Spindle was launched by the Slurm plugin.
     -   `unsigned int startup_type` - A field specifying how spindle servers are being launched.
 It should be one of the following values:
         -   `startup_serial` - The job is non-parallel and Spindle should